oszuidwest/zwfm-liquidsoap/README.md

 - Studio inputs automatically switch away when silent for more than 15 seconds
 - If both studios are silent/disconnected, the system plays the fallback file
-- If no fallback file exists, the system plays silence
+- The fallback file is validated at startup: if it is missing or cannot be decoded, Liquidsoap refuses to start (unless `EMERGENCY_ALLOW_BLANK=true` explicitly allows a silent fallback for development/testing)
 - Provides automatic redundancy for unattended operation

 When silence detection is **disabled**: